If you’re looking to study in Moscow, here’s a short guide to higher education options in Moscow.

 If you are already live in Moscow, selecting a university or college education depends on your field of interest.
 Besides the system and quality of teaching, you must take into account financial support given to the national universities and research institutions by the government in your country of residence, including international scholarships.

-Student exchange programmes in Moscow
+Student exchange programs in Moscow

 Students wishing to study abroad can take advantage of a student exchange program to go study abroad.
 As well as educating the students in their field of study, these programs enable the expat students to learn a new language and culture.